-In addition to the fall 2019 baseline term, the College's past growth experience in combination with the projected population growth dynamics were used to develop projections for future attendance growth.
+In addition to the Fall 2019 baseline term, the College's past growth experience in combination with the projected population growth dynamics were used to develop projections for future attendance growth.
 Several scenarios of future WSCH to 2030 were developed from which the College selected the more optimistic option that follows the model used by the Chancellor's Office.
 Since the effects of the COVID pandemic were at play in academic years 2020-21, 2021-22; no growth was assigned to those years.
 The projected growth is estimated at an annual rate of 0.5% after 2022.

-In future planning cycles, a projected WSCH is displayed as associated with a specific time for the purpose of addressing future needs for potential increased capacity.
+In future planning cycles, the projected WSCH and FTES are displayed as associated with a specific time for the purpose of addressing future needs for potential increased capacity.
 However, the growth may or may not materialize exactly at those projected times.
 The desired strategic thinking is to plan for sufficient facilities that are flexible enough to accommodate additional enrollments when they do materialize.
-The projected fall term WSCH is illustrated in the following chart.
+The projected fall term WSCH and FTES are illustrated in the following charts.
+The Fall 2019 experience, pre COVID pandemic and the Fall 2020 term during the first full academic year of the pandemic, are used as an anchor reference points in comparison to the projections for 2025 and 2030.